Hydrogen Adoption Across Industries: Materials Challenges & Engineering Solutions

 Design Methodology for Hydrogen Pressure Systems – Charlie Hutchings, Frazer-Nash Consultancy

 Hydrogen embrittlement effects typically manifest as a reduction in fatigue and fracture resistance.
 In the design of pressure systems the effects of hydrogen embrittlement must be considered, particularly with respect to fatigue life.
 Currently, the only accepted and standardised approach to calculating fatigue life for pressure systems in hydrogen service is fracture mechanics.
-The basis for materials, joining, and inspection requirements specific to hydrogen pressure systems will be presented alongside examples of fracture mechanics fatigue life evaluation for cyclic hydrogen service.
+Developments in the basis for materials, joining, and inspection requirements specific to hydrogen pressure systems will be presented.
 Anticipated, code updates to facilitate a total life fatigue assessment for hydrogen pressure systems will be discussed.
+Factors that have been shown to affect hydrogen embrittlement such as fatigue frequency, gaseous impurities, and surface condition, are not currently considered in the design codes.
+Finally, this presentation will look at the current guidance on how and when to invoke service requirements.

-Understanding Hydrogen Embrittlement: From Lab-scale Insights to Real-world Applications – Alfredo Zafra, Oxford University
+Understanding Hydrogen Embrittlement: From Lab-scale Insights to Real-world Applications – Alfredo Zafra, University of Oxford

 Hydrogen embrittlement (HE) remains a critical challenge in the deployment of hydrogen technologies, particularly affecting high-strength alloys used in energy, transportation, and infrastructure sectors.
 Despite over a century of research, the complex mechanisms of HE continue to hinder the development of reliable hydrogen systems.
 At the Mechanics of Materials Lab, University of Oxford, our research focuses on elucidating the fundamental processes of HE through advanced experimental techniques and multi-scale modelling.
 We investigate hydrogen interactions at the microstructural level, aiming to understand how hydrogen affects material properties and contributes to failure.
 Our work includes developing predictive models that integrate experimental data to simulate hydrogen-induced degradation under various service conditions.
 This presentation will provide an overview of our group's approach to studying HE, highlighting recent findings and their implications for material design and structural integrity.
 We will discuss how our integrated methodology contributes to the development of hydrogen-resistant materials and supports the safe implementation of hydrogen technologies across industries.